Ride-The-Lightning/RTL/docs/Application_features.md

 - Outbound Channel capacity
 - Receive and Pay Lightning transactions

+### On-Chain
+- Total, Confirmed and Unconfirmed balances in Sats, BTC and Fiat
+- Receive Funds, Generate Address (with QR Code)
+- Send funds
+- Sweep all funds
+- List of on-chain transactions
+- Export transaction list to csv

+### Lightning
+#### Peers/Channels
+- Peer management (Connect, disconnect with network peers)
+- Open channel
+- Close channel
+- Update channel fee policy
+- Circular Rebalance
+- Open, Pending and Closed channel list
+- Export all lists to csv

+#### Transactions
+- Make payments
+- Invoice generation
+- Query routes

+#### Routing
+- Forwarding history
+- Routing peers summary

+#### Graph Lookup
+- Lookup a node details with pubkey
+- Lookup a channel details with Channel ID

+#### Sign/Verify
+- Sign a message with node's private key and generate a signature
+- Verify the message with a signature to determine the pubkey of the node used to sign

+#### Backup
+- All channel backup and verify
+- Individual channel backup and verify
+- Folder location of the backup files

+### Network
+- Network information from the graph

 ### Settings
 - Fiat conversion toggle
 - Default node setting for multiple nodes